Salento by bikeSalento - PugliaDifficulty path:

 Once upon a time and still today

-A day in the countryside between Lecce and the closest coast to the town, where locals can enjoy the sea even when there is little free time.
+A bike tour in the countryside between Lecce and the closest coast to the town, where locals can enjoy the sea even when there is little free time.
 Frigole is not the most famous marine resort but the area around it deserves to be known for its hidden treasures.
 Cultivated fields and renewable energy plants coexist with old and new olive trees, ancient ruins and protected areas part of the Regional Natural Park "Bosco e Paludi del Rauccio".
 You will go back in time through the visit of Santa Maria in Cerrate, a Medieval settlement where monks lived, worked and prayed.
 It’s on the route of the old southern Via Francigena.

 You can make a tasty stop in a surprising bakery located in an ancient Masseria, a large agricultural center during the Second World War, to buy baked goods and fruit and vegetables from the nearby fields.